S&S Sports Power, Inc. was founded with the creation of the first pneumatic launch tower known as “Space Shot”

 2002

-S&S introduces the pneumatically powered “Screamin’ Swing”.
+S&S introduced the pneumatically powered “Screamin’ Swing”.

 2004